How Difficult is it to Prove Chronic Fatigue in a Disability Claim?

 That’s the sort of question insurance companies ask when they receive a claim for disability benefits on account of CFS.
 They ask that question even when the illness has been diagnosed by a medical professional.
 Here, as with chronic depression, it is critical that patients develop a strong medical record by visiting their doctor, explaining their symptoms, and undergoing treatment for CFS.

-If you or a loved one is suffering from CFS and needs to apply for disability benefits, or has had an application for benefits denied, contact the experienced disability lawyers of Preszler Law Firm today for a free consultation.
+If you or a loved one is suffering from CFS and needs to apply for disability benefits, or has had an application for benefits denied, contact the disability lawyers of Preszler Injury Lawyers today for a free consultation.